UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 is necessary for users to request ANSYS licenses with their jobs, by adding `-ac app=cfx` to their job submission.

+## ANSYS Supplied MPI used as default does not work

+ANSYS 2023.R1 is supplied with a MPI which is used as the default but doesn't work on our clusters.
+In every parallel job script you need to specify the supplied Intel 2018 MPI alternative.
+See the example job scripts below.

 ## ANSYS/CFX

 CFX handles its own parallelisation, so a number of complex options need to be passed in job scripts to make it run correctly.